 Say you wanted to build your own Basecamp like application.
 This involves a complete customised solution.
 This has to be built from scratch and all the features that’s required.
 A custom Web App definitely needs a programmer who is strong with logic and algorithms.
 A project like this can take up to a year to develop and we are talking about a lean team which comprises of a Project manager, a Front end developer and a Backend developer, not take into consideration the cost of designing fees.

 So how to find the right Web Developer?

 Now you have all this information.
 How do you know to choose the right company for your website?

 The first step is to do a bit of Google research and figure out what people are talking about the Development company.
-Also, depending on your requirement, it makes sense if the Web or App development agency has built a similar application to yours.
+Also, depending on your requirement, it makes sense if the digital agency has built a similar application to yours.
 Especially, if it’s a web application, you don’t want novices handling your website.

 The right web development agency also has a very clear-cut plan in terms of the scope of work.
 They are able to break all modules down and assign a timeline for each module.
 This shows they know what exactly is required and how much time it’ll take.